munificent/craftinginterpreters/book/hash-tables.md

 core of every hash table out there -- a contiguous array of buckets that you index directly into.

-## Load Factor and Wrapped Keys
+### Load factor and wrapped keys

 Confining Lox to single-letter variables makes our job as implementers easier, but it's probably no fun programming in a language that only gives you 26 storage locations.
-What if we loosened a little to allow variables up to <span name="six">eight</span> characters long?
+What if we loosened it a little and allowed variables up to
+<span name="six">eight</span> characters long?

 <aside name="six">

 Again, this restriction isn't so crazy.
 Early linkers for C only treated the first six characters of external identifiers as meaningful.
 Everything after that was ignored.
-If you've ever wondered why the C standard library is so enamored of abbreviation, it turns out it wasn't entirely because of the small screens (or teletypes!) of the day.
+If you've ever wondered why the C standard library is so enamored of abbreviation -- looking at you, `creat()` -- it turns out it wasn't entirely because of the small screens (or teletypes!) of the day.

 </aside>

-That's small enough that we can pack all eight characters into a 64-bit integer and still treat the identifier as an array index.
+That's small enough that we can pack all eight characters into a 64-bit integer and easily turn the string into a number.
+We can then use it as an array index.
 Or, at least, we could if we could somehow allocate a 295,148 *petabyte* array.
 Memory's gotten cheaper over time, but not quite *that* cheap.
 Even if we could make an array that big, it would be heinously wasteful.
 Almost every bucket will be empty unless users start writing way bigger Lox programs than we've anticipated.

-Even though our indexes are 64 bits, we clearly don't need an array that covers that entire range.
-Instead, we allocate array with enough capacity for the entries we need, but still some reasonable size.
-In order to keep the indexes in bounds, we'll wrap them around using the modulo operator.
+Even though our variable keys cover the full 64 numeric range, we clearly don't need an array that that large.
+Instead, we'll allocate an array with enough capacity for the entries we need, but still some reasonable size.
+We map the full 64-bit keys down to that smaller range by taking the value modulo the size of the array.

 For example, say we want to store "bagel".
 We allocate an array with eight elements, plenty enough to store it and more later.
 We treat the key string as a 64-bit integer.
-On a little-endian machine like Intel, packing those characters into a 64-bit word puts the first letter in the least-significant byte.
-We take that integer modulo the array size (<span name="power-of-two">eight</span>) to fit it in the bounds and get a bucket index, 2.
+On a little-endian machine like Intel, packing those characters into a 64-bit word puts the first letter, "b", ASCII value 98 in the least-significant byte.
+We take that integer modulo the array size (<span name="power-of-two">8</span>) to fit it in the bounds and get a bucket index, 2.
 Then we store the value there as usual.

 <aside name="power-of-two">